Queensland Tertiary Admissions Centre

-Become a fully qualified and internationally recognised veterinarian.
-Learn to diagnose, treat and prevent diseases and injuries in animals.
-Develop treatment skills across companion, domestic, exotic, wildlife and production animals.
-Access specialist animal facilities and gain skills and knowledge in veterinary medicine, surgery, anaesthesia and radiology.
-Students gain expert animal handling and clinical skills by spending their final year in hospitals and clinics.
-Receive comprehensive biomedical training which may lead to careers in research, industry and government.
-On graduation, students are eligible to register as a veterinary science practitioner in Australia, New Zealand, the United Kingdom, South Africa, Singapore, Hong Kong or Malaysia.
+Students will learn to diagnose, treat, and prevent diseases and injuries in animals.
+They develop their treatment skills across companion, domestic, exotic, wildlife, and production animals.
+Students access specialist animal facilities at UQ’s Gatton Campus and gain skills and knowledge in veterinary medicine, surgery, anaesthesia and radiology.
+They will also develop expert animal handling and clinical skills and spend their final year in hospitals and clinics.
+Their comprehensive biomedical training may lead to careers in research, industry, and government.
+On graduation, students are eligible to register as a veterinary science practitioner in Australia, New Zealand, the United Kingdom, South Africa, Singapore, Hong Kong, or Malaysia.
 They will also be eligible to sit the North American Veterinary Licensing Examination.
 For more information, visit Bachelor of Veterinary Science (Hons) at UQ.

-Students must pass all courses for any given semester to progress to the next semester, and must take vacation practical work.
+Students must pass all courses for any given semester to progress to the next semester and must take vacation practical work.
 Students are exposed to animals and agricultural environments as part of their learning.
-Immunisations against Q fever and tetanus are mandatory and students will be required to provide evidence of immunisation upon commencement of the program
+Immunisations against Q fever and tetanus is mandatory, and students will be required to provide evidence of immunisation upon commencement of the program

 For additional information about the admissions criteria for UQ and for this course, refer to UQ’s website.

-English, Literature, English and Literature Extension or English as an Additional Language (Units 3 and 4, C); Mathematical Methods (Units 3 and 4, C); Chemistry (Units 3 and 4, C); Physics or Biology (Units 3 and 4, C); CASPer Test
+English, Literature, English and Literature Extension or English as an Additional Language (Units 3 and 4, C); Mathematical Methods (Units 3 and 4, C); Chemistry (Units 3 and 4, C); Physics or Biology (Units 3 and 4, C)

 A situational judgement test is required for entry.
 For information, refer to the UQ website.